In this short article, I explain why I teach colored pencil drawing.

 How I Learned to Make Art

-After working my way through all known kits and painting them the way they were supposed to be painted, I started making changes.
+After working my way through all known kits and painting them the way they were supposed to be painted, I started doing them again.
+This time, I also started making changes.
 Small at first, then bigger.

 A different color here or there.

 Maybe a change to the background.

 One day, my mother suggested I try making my own drawing and painting that instead of looking for another paint-by-number.
 A window opened on a whole new world.
 I’ve been drawing and painting ever since.

 I could have gone to art school had I wanted to.
 But by the time I graduated high school, I already knew what I wanted to do and how I wanted to do it.